 To assist to gold-coast based SixArms to compare the differences in the measured antenna patterns with the predicted patterns for network operators in the broadcast, telecom and defence industries.

 Traditional land-based surveys are notoriously slow and have limitations.
 However, SixArms developed an integrated RF Measurement System, featuring a high-performance airborne platform (drone), integrated RF receivers and onboard computer and calibrated antennas.
 This hi-tech invention measures antenna compliance and constructs a radiation pattern from field measurements and other test points, to validate network coverage and identify interference.

-SixArms purchased HTZ Communications, ATDI's RF planning software, to compare the differences in the measured antenna patterns with the predicted patterns.
-HTZ Communications translates the measurement data from the antenna radiation patterns to wide-area coverage, including data collected from in-field coverage test points to establish confidence with the prediction model.
+SixArms purchased HTZ, ATDI's flagship radio modelling software, which translates the measurement data from the antenna radiation patterns to wide-area coverage from data collected from in-field coverage test points to establish confidence with the prediction model.

 The data links to manage airborne platforms use radio-frequency (RF) transmissions to transmit and receive information to and from the UAV.
 These transmissions share information like location, distance and location to target, distance to the pilot, payload information, airspeed, altitude and more.
 An autonomous drone can conduct a safe flight without the intervention of a pilot.